 Read the Lescol (fluvastatin sodium) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: Before taking fluvastatin, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, alcohol use.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Limit alcoholic beverages.
 Daily use of alcohol may increase your risk for liver problems, especially when combined with fluvastatin.
 Ask your doctor or pharmacist for more information.

 Older adults may be more sensitive to the side effects of this drug, especially muscle problems.

 This medication must not be used during pregnancy.
 Fluvastatin may harm an unborn baby.
 Therefore, it is important to prevent pregnancy while taking this medication.
-Consult your doctor for more details and to discuss using at least 2 reliable forms of birth control (such as condoms, birth control pills) while taking this medication.
+Consult your doctor for more details and to discuss the use of reliable forms of birth control (such as condoms, birth control pills) while taking this medication.
 If you become pregnant or think you may be pregnant, tell your doctor immediately.